alpersonalwebsite/react/01_1_elements.md

 const element = <div>Im an element!</div>;
 ```

 Through components (we will cover this on the next chapter) we return the created elements.
-Let´s go back to our `Hello world!` example...
+Let's go back to our `Hello world!` example...

 ```javascript
 const element = React.createElement(